 Exit counseling sessions are required of all borrowers of federal and University-administered student loan programs.
 Exit counseling provides you information regarding the rights and responsibilities of a borrower and a lender/servicer.
 You learn about repayment, deferment, and cancellation of your loan.
 These sessions prepare you to be responsible and effective in repayment of your educational loans.

-You are required to complete exit counseling when you:
+You are required to complete exit counseling during your last term of attendance:

-- leave the University (even if it is just temporary).
+- leaving the University (even if it is just temporary)

 - dropping your registration below half-time enrollment

 - transfering to another school

-- leave for a National Student Exchange (NSE) experience.
+- leaving for a National Student Exchange (NSE) experience